 - Keep your device operating systems, web browsers, software and apps up to date.
 As CPU manufacturers and software providers continue to roll out updates, be sure to install them.

 - Do not install or run any app or program on your device unless it is from a trusted source.

 - Set up a password and lock your device when not in use.

 - Install anti-virus software that detects and blocks malware.

 - Don’t use the same IDs or passwords for multiple systems.

 - Use a personal firewall.

 You and your family can reduce your risk of fraud and identity theft by creating strong passwords and changing them frequently, and knowing how to spot phishing emails and other common scams.

-Our online security center provides additional actions you can take to protect yourself from financial fraud.
+Our online security center provides additional actions individuals and businesses can take to protect against fraud.